AkramKalaee/XEvoDomain/README.md

 ## 🔬 Research Context

-XEvoDomain was developed as part of the Ph.D. research on:
+XEvoDomain was developed as part of Ph.D. research on:

-**Domain Analysis and Its Effect on Improving Testability and Explainability of Learning-based Cyber Physical Systems**
+**Domain Analysis and Its Effect on Improving Testability and Explainability of Learning-based Cyber-Physical Systems**

 The framework represents the system-level testing approach developed for systems with **rule-based decision-making components**.

 The research investigates how internal execution information and learned behavioral knowledge can be combined with evolutionary search to improve the effectiveness of testing complex autonomous systems.

 The dissertation contains additional technical details, mathematical formulations, experimental settings, figures, tables, and analyses.

+---

+## 📄 Citation

+A research article describing XEvoDomain is currently under preparation.

+If you use this artifact in your research, please refer to the associated Ph.D. research and repository information.

 ---